Jhad00/PSM---Project-Structure-Map/README.md

 ## 🌿 About PSM

 **PSM** is a Python tool that scans your project directory and generates a **complete structure report** in a single `.txt` file.
 It automatically skips binary files and organizes readable content for quick reference.

+💡 **Best use case:** If you want to feed the **entire content of a project** to an AI for analysis, converting it into a single file with all project contents makes the process extremely **clever and seamless**.

 ---

 ## 🛠 Tech Stack

 **Language Used:**

 ![Python](https://img.shields.io/badge/Python-14354C?style=flat&logo=python)

 **Platforms Supported:**

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=flat&logo=linux)
 ![Termux](https://img.shields.io/badge/Termux-000000?style=flat&logo=terminal)
 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=flat&logo=windows)